I am passionate about empowering individuals and groups to create the conditions for work that matters!

-The best way to stay in touch with me is to sign up for my mailing list…. every full moon, I’ll send you an e-letter with reflections on life and liberation, as well as updates about workshops I’m offering around the world.
+The best way to stay in touch with me is to sign up for my mailing list…. every full moon, I send an e-letter with reflections on life and liberation, as well as updates about workshops I’m offering around the world.
 Please sign up here:

-A cultural anthropologist, writer, and longtime Zen meditation practitioner, Maia is committed to offering mindfulness and other reflective practices that cultivate compassion, awareness, and social transformation.
+A cultural anthropologist, writer, and longtime Zen meditation practitioner, Maia is offers mindfulness and other reflective practices that cultivate compassion, awareness, and social transformation.

 After graduating from the University of Pacific with a bachelor’s degree in music therapy, Maia spent ten years doing direct care work in the mental health system in Connecticut and Oregon.
 This experience helped her to understand the depth of suffering that both patients and care providers live through, and planted in her the seed to work towards more healing environments for everyone.